 Data Integration is essential for successful information management and business intelligence

 Without data integration, enterprise integration is extremely costly and overly complex.
 Many businesses are convinced that Business Intelligence the Internet, and Customer Relationship Management (CRM) are critical, strategic areas of investment.
 However, most organizations are struggling to deploy the enabling technologies.
 What are the constraints that prevent businesses from achieving these important goals?
 There are many obstacles to overcome, from proper organizational change management to maturing underlying technologies.
 The teams behind the implementation of these solutions frequently are able to harness the new technologies, and are capable of gaining organizational support.
-The critical constraint that must be overcome is often overlooked: the overwhelming task of integrating a set of otherwise disparate systems.
+The critical constraint that must be overcome is often overlooked: the overwhelming task of integrating a set of otherwise disparate systems using proven data management techniques.

 Challenges to Data Integration